Last Updated on by

 - Customizable based on your unique metabolic rate

-- Vegetarian and diabetic friendly
+- Vegetarian and diabetic friendly for blood sugar control (blood sugar levels)

-- Balance low glycemic index meals
+- Balance low glycemic index meals with meals that taste great

 - Expensive, but you can save 40% here.